smartdevicelink/sdl_evolution/proposals/0310-PerformInteractionMultipick.md

 ```

-On older head units, the app might request a multiselect `performInteraction` but the app would get a response of INVALID_DATA.
-So the app would have to handle business logic while thats going on
+ On older head units, the app might request a multiselect `performInteraction` but the head unit would ignore the parameter of `multiselectConfirmationButtonText` and the response would only end up being a single choiceID.
 If a multiselect PI times out, then SDL shall send a response of `TIMED_OUT` with no choices.